 Prayers, Readings, Reflections and Poems

-2. Please click here for a reflection on 6th July from Ruth Mason, LLM, who has taken services for us during our Interregnum.
+1. Please click here for a reflection for the week of 16th August from Ruth Mason, LLM, who has taken services for us during our interregnum.

 3.The Church of England has produced a booklet of prayers for use during the Coronavirus outbreak, and this booklet also contains two simple acts of worship particularly geared to those who are housebound or isolating.
 Please click here and then scroll down to 'Worship at Home' where you can download 'Prayers for use during the coronavirus outbreak'.